4306 words

 sudo apt install -y apache2 apt-transport-https certbot python3-certbot-apache mysql-server php libapache2-mod-php php-mysql php-gd php-cli php-common php-mbstring php-ldap php-odbc php-pear php-xml php-xmlrpc php-bcmath php-pdo default-jdk git zip unzip

-Please note that in this tutorial, MySQL will be used as a database management system, and Apache will be used as a webserver.
+In this tutorial, MySQL will be used as a database management system, and Apache will be used as a webserver.

 Let’s configure Apache for further work with the Multicraft control panel.